Learn how to fix any errors you see when you install QuickBooks Desktop.

 If the QuickBooks Install Tool and the update didn’t fix the error, you can repair specific Windows components yourself.

-You should only do these steps if you’re an IT professional, confident Windows user, or have help from Microsoft support experts.
+However, you should only do these troubleshooting steps you’re an IT professional, confident Windows user, or working with the experts from Microsoft support.

 Solution 5: Use Selective Startup to install QuickBooks Desktop

 To get around third-party apps that may block the install, like antivirus and antispyware programs, install QuickBooks while in Selective Startup (Safe Mode).